Genomic Sequencing - Variants FAQs

 Rigorous compliance with public health mitigation strategies suggested by the CDC, Oregon Health Authority, Lane County Public Health, and in effect at the University of Oregon, such as vaccination, physical distancing, use of masks, hand hygiene, and isolation and quarantine, is essential to limit the spread of the virus that causes COVID-19 and protect public health.
 These same practices protect against all known SARS-CoV-2 variants.

-What is the UO doing to prevent the variant from spreading to other students and into the community?
+What is the UO doing to prevent the variant from spreading to students and into the community?

 Have other variants been detected?